Mahadeopimpalkar16/EmployeeManagement-RDLC_Reporting-AzureDeployment/README.md

 - **Form Validations**: Ensure data integrity with required fields, date rules, and salary checks.
 - **Age Auto-Calculation**: Automatically calculate age based on Date of Birth.
 - **Chart Visualizations**: Visualize salary by designation with Pie, Bar, and Line charts.
-- **PDF Report Generation**: Generate employee list as PDF using jsPDF/autoTable.
+- **PDF Report Generation**: Generate employee list as PDF using RDLC.
 - **Clean UI**: Styled with Material UI and Bootstrap for a modern look.

 ## 🏗️ Project Structure